jackcodes64/cm-dashboard/README.md

       1.post --- all CRUD operations
       2.sendEmail --- operations -read but no delete 3.debugPage --- no access

   SECURITY

   As much as i use the API-first authorization and verification, on a pull , use https and sanitize your inputs for more security.

-  Conclusion
+  CONCLUSION

 This project demonstrates how to design with authorization first, using external policy logic to scale cleanly and securely.
 I didn’t scatter access rules inside route handlers — I pull them out, make them reusable, and centralized them via Permit.io.
 If you're building APIs meant to scale or be maintained by others, this is the way.
 And also, if you want only headache to be your core functionalities API-first approaches like Permit.io is the way.

   CONTRIBUTIONS